Examples with executable code and visuals#

 Introduction#

-This Sphinx extension provides an interface to examples with executable code.
+This Sphinx extension provides an interface to examples with executable code and visuals.

 This extension includes code adapted from sphinx-exercise.